Las Noches del Hombre Lobo: Authenticity

-Naschy was the only person who ever insisted that this movie (which he said he wrote) was actually filmed.
-He insisted in interviews that he filmed his scenes for this film in Paris.
-The story is that the director, a man named Rene Govar, was killed in a car accident in Paris the week after the film was sent off to the lab for processing, and that since no one ever paid the negative costs, the lab held onto the film for collateral and later misplaced it or discarded it.
-To make matters even stranger, the lead actors whom Naschy attributed to this film (Peter Beaumont and Monique Brainville) apparently never existed; Naschy could not even recall the names of any other actors who starred in this film.
-Rene Govar has no other directorial credits on IMDb, nor is there a record of a director named Rene Govar ever working in the French film industry.
-This is why most Naschy fans regard this movie listing as either a hoax or an error, some thinking that Naschy may even have made it up at the time to boost his resume when he was just starting out in the film industry.
-However, till the day Naschy died, he insisted that this film once existed.
+Naschy was the only person who ever insisted that Las Noches del Hombre Lobo was filmed.
+He claimed in interviews that the scenes were shot in Paris.
+Supposedly the director, a man named René Govar, was killed in a car accident in Paris the week after the film was sent off to the lab for processing, and that since no one ever paid the negative costs, the lab held onto the film for collateral and then later misplaced it or discarded it.
+Lead actors whom Naschy attributed to this film (Peter Beaumont and Monique Brainville) apparently were not actual people who ever existed.
+Naschy could not even recall the names of any other actors who starred in this film.
+René Govar has no other directorial credits on IMDb, nor is there a record of a director named René Govar ever working in the French film industry.
+Most Naschy fans regard the film listing as either a hoax or an error, with some theorizing that Naschy may have fabricated the existence of this film to enrich his film résumé.
+Despite this, he has argued that the film exists and continued to do so until his death in 2009.